From swimming with the largest fish in the ocean to star gazing with the Milky Way above, here is our list of the best things to do in Exmouth!

 1) Swim with the Largest Fish in the Ocean

-Yep, that’s right, THE LARGEST fish in the ocean migrates through the Ningaloo Reef each year and if there’s a place to ethically swim with whale sharks, it’s here in Exmouth.
+Yep, that’s right, THE LARGEST fish in the ocean migrates through the Ningaloo Reef each year and if there’s a place to ethically swim alongside whale sharks, it’s here in Exmouth.

 Australia is extremely strict when it comes to rules and restrictions around swimming with whale sharks.
 All of this is intended to protect the sharks and ensure that their breeding and feeding patterns are unaffected by those in the water with them.